CesiumGS/3d-tiles/README.md

 #### Region

-The `boundingVolume.region` property is an array of six numbers that define the bounding geographic region in [EPSG:4326](http://spatialreference.org/ref/epsg/wgs-84/) coordinates with the order `[west, south, east, north, minimum height, maximum height]`.
-Latitudes and longitudes are in radians, and heights are in meters above (or below) the [WGS84 ellipsoid](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf).
+The `boundingVolume.region` property is an array of six numbers that define the bounding geographic region with latitude, longitude, and height coordinates with the order `[west, south, east, north, minimum height, maximum height]`.
+Latitudes and longitudes are in the WGS 84 datum as defined in [EPSG 4326](http://nsidc.org/data/atlas/epsg_4326.html) and are in radians.
+Heights are in meters above (or below) the [WGS 84 ellipsoid](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf).

 ```JSON
 "boundingVolume": {